Neurosurgery Hirslanden Zurich - Prof. Dr Ralf A. Kockro

 A precisely elaborated procedure and treatment concept, even before the actual surgery, not only benefits the neurosurgeon – the targeted planning also means maximum safety for the patient.

-Safety has the highest priority in all of PD Dr. Kockro’s carried out surgeries.
+Safety has the highest priority in all of Prof. Dr Kockro’s carried out surgeries.
 The patient is continuously and intensively monitored during the surgery by a team of anesthetists and neurologists with the help of modern neuromonitoring (checking your nerve signals).